MessageKit/MessageKit/Documentation/FAQs.md

 ## How can I use MessageKit with SwiftUI?

-MessageKit support of SwiftUI is experimental at best and there is no active work on adding more support
+MessageKit support of SwiftUI is experimental at best and there is no active work being done on adding more support